tidyverse/tidyverse.org/content/blog/tidymodels-july-2021/index.md

 * [ ] `usethis::use_tidy_thanks()`
 -->

+The [tidymodels](https://www.tidymodels.org/) framework is a collection of R packages for modeling and machine learning using tidyverse principles.
+Earlier this year, we [started regular updates](https://www.tidyverse.org/blog/2021/03/tidymodels-2021-q1/) here on the tidyverse blog summarizing recent developments in the tidymodels ecosystem.
+You can check out the [`tidymodels` tag](https://www.tidyverse.org/tags/tidymodels/) to find all tidymodels blog posts here, including those that focus on a single package or more major releases.
+The purpose of these roundup posts is to keep you informed about any releases you may have missed and useful new functionality as we maintain these packages.

 Recently, we had a series of CRAN releases: [hardhat](https://hardhat.tidymodels.org/news/index.html#hardhat-0-1-6-2021-07-14), [workflows](https://workflows.tidymodels.org/news/#workflows-0-2-3-2021-07-15), [parsnip](https://parsnip.tidymodels.org/news/#parsnip-0-1-7-2021-07-21), [tune](https://tune.tidymodels.org/news/#tune-0-1-6-2021-07-21), [finetune](https://finetune.tidymodels.org/news/#finetune-0-1-0-unreleased), [workflowsets](https://workflowsets.tidymodels.org/news/#workflowsets-0-1-0-unreleased), and [discrim](https://discrim.tidymodels.org/news/#discrim-0-1-3-unreleased).
 These were coordinated because of some cross-package improvements.
 This blog post summarizes the changes.

 ## Object extraction

 The tidymodels team decided that we needed a consistent set of APIs for extracting things from objects.
-For example, a parsnip model has the underlying model fit based on the engine.
-For example, `linear_reg()` with the `"lm"` engine contains an `lm` object.
+For example, a parsnip model contains the underlying model fit based on the engine.
+A `linear_reg()` model with the `"lm"` engine contains an `lm` object.
 There were some existing functions to do this (mostly named `pull_*()`) but they were fairly inconsistent and were not generics.

 We added the following functions: `extract_fit_engine()`, `extract_fit_parsnip()`, `extract_mold()`, `extract_numeric()`, `extract_preprocessor()`, `extract_recipe()`, `extract_spec_parsnip()`, `extract_workflow()`, and `extract_workflow_set_result()`.